 Many schools set up clear expectations from the start.
 For example, the University of North Colorado (UNC), an ACEND-accredited school, advises that prioritizing and managing course time around your already busy personal schedule is the key to success—as is being able and willing to do the following:

-You may be thinking that these are factors that would be good for either traditional or online classes.
-Yes, they would, and they are especially important for online students who are working on their own.
+You may be thinking that these are factors that would be good for either traditional or virtual classes.
+Yes, they would, and they are especially important for those studying dietetics online and who are working on their own.

-If you are not well organized, are shy about asking questions, have trouble prioritizing, dive in before you’ve prepared, don’t keep good track of due dates, and generally “wing it” in most situations, you probably don’t have the personal discipline required for successful completion of an online program.
+If you are not well organized, are shy about asking questions, have trouble prioritizing, dive in before you’ve prepared, don’t keep good track of due dates, and generally “wing it” in most situations, you probably don’t have the personal discipline required for successful completion of an online dietician program.

-If you are not well organized, are shy about asking questions, have trouble prioritizing, don’t keep good track of due dates, and generally “wing it”, you probably don’t have the discipline required for successful completion of an online program.

 The University of Southern California’s (USC) Leonard Davis School online ACEND-accredited MS in Nutrition, Healthspan, and Longevity (a common dietitian master’s degree area of study), for example, is commonly taught by regular faculty.

-How Does Online Learning Work?
+How Does Learning Dietetics Online Work?

-Colleges and universities offering online degree programs in dietetics are committed to offering online students an academic challenge and a true university education.
-Using web-based software such as Canvas, schools create an online classroom where students do the same things done in traditional classrooms:
+Colleges and universities offering online dietetics degrees are committed to offering virtual students an academic challenge and a true university education.
+Using web-based software such as Canvas, schools create an virtual classroom where students studying dietetics online do the same things as those in traditional classrooms:

-In many ways, getting an online education is a lot like being on social media.
+In many ways, getting an online education in dietetics is a lot like being on social media.
 If you live with a phone in your hand, you’ll be familiar and comfortable with the process.
 With social media, while not everyone is online when you are, you feel engaged and connected.
 The same holds true for your online classroom community.

 What are the Technical Requirements?

-Most schools post technical guidelines online and provide robust technical support so that technology is not a barrier for students.
+Most RD schools post technical guidelines online and provide robust technical support so that technology is not a barrier for students.
 For the most part, the tools and classroom software are web-based.
 Generally, you’ll need access to a device with reliable internet access; a high speed connection is recommended.

 Do You Need to Be Physically Present for Anything?

 For example, some of the science classes may require lab work.
 USC, for instance, requires a one-week Professionalization Seminar orientation.
 Students who apply for Dietetic Internships usually need to be onsite for rotations at the medical center or public health facility to which they’ve been assigned.
 Your advisor will walk you through the options for how to deal with these situations.

-What Kind of Academic Support Exists?
+What Kind of Academic Support Exists for Online RDN programs?

 Just like traditional students, as an online student, you’ll have access to a wide range of campus resources from the comfort of your home, your office—or your local park for that matter.
 For instance, Kansas State University, like many other schools, offers the below services for online learners.
 Be sure to ask what services the school you’re looking at provides.

-How Much Does an Online Degree Cost?
+How Much Does an Online Degree in Dietetics Cost?

-This will vary widely, depending on the school, the program, the location and other factors.
+This will vary widely, depending on the school, the RDN program, the location and other factors.
 Most colleges post estimated costs for tuition, fees, room and board, books and supplies, personal expenses and transportation online for their programs.
-When looking at these, online students can discount room and board, eliminate parking on campus and reduce some other items.
+When looking at these, remote students can discount room and board, eliminate parking on campus and reduce some other items.

-But they may need to adjust tuition upwards; some schools charge more per unit or credit hour for online classes.
+But they may need to adjust tuition upwards; some schools charge more per unit or credit hour for online dietetics classes.
 Also, if you are an out-of-state student, even though you are an online student, with some schools you may need to pay the non-resident tuition at a public college.
-For example, at the University of Vermont, 2020 tuition for the two-year MS program is $13,900 for residents, but is $32,600 for non-residents.
+For example, at the University of Vermont, 2021-2023 tuition for the two-year MS program is $16,280 for residents, but is $41,280 for non-residents.

 Just as they are for traditional students, both financial aid and scholarships are available to online students enrolled in accredited degree programs and schools.
 Most colleges and departments describe available scholarships and how to apply, as well as the process for financial aid, on their websites.

-The online programs and traditional programs accredited by ACEND are comparable and degrees that are issued do not indicate whether the program of study was in the classroom or online.
+The online RDN programs and traditional programs accredited by ACEND are comparable and degrees that are issued do not indicate whether the program of study was in the classroom or online.
 In fact, in the world of dietetics, online study at both the undergraduate and graduate level is not unusual.